What's Tested on the MCAT: Math

 What’s Tested on the MCAT: Math

-There is no specific “Math Section” on the MCAT, but every section has the potential to ask you to perform certain calculations.
-While it might seem that most of the MCAT math-based questions will be in the Chemical and Physical Foundations of Biological Systems section of the test, there can be questions requiring you to perform calculations, work with statistics, or manipulate experimental data in the other science sections as well.
+There is no specific “Math Section” on the MCAT, but every science section has the potential to ask you to perform certain calculations.
+While it might seem that most of the MCAT math-based questions will be in the Chemical and Physical Foundations of Biological Systems section of the exam, there can be questions requiring you to perform calculations, work with statistics, or manipulate experimental data in the other science sections as well.

 To be prepared for the MCAT, you should be adept at doing the following types of math without the use of a calculator.